opendatasoft/slate/source/includes/_dataset_metadata.md

 {
     "name": "default",
     "label": "Default metadata",
-    "type:": "basic"
+    "purpose": "general"
 }
 ```

 This object describes a category of metadata, a group.
-It has a type property, which describes the purpose of the object, with the following meaning.
+It has a purpose property with the following meaning.

-### Types
+### Purposes

 Type | Description
 ---- | -----------
-`basic` | Standard metadata values, their purpose is to describe the dataset to the end user.
+`general` | Standard metadata values, their purpose is to describe the dataset to the end user.
 `interop` | Sets of metadata values following an explicit norm for interoperability purposes.<br> Examples of such norms: DCAT, INSPIRE.
 `admin` | Metadata values only meant for data publisher.
 These values will never show up in the explore APIs and are only visible in this management API by people having the permission to edit the dataset.